Keynote Presentation

 Synthesis of homochiral amino acid-based metal-organic frameworks for enantioselective separation

-Mr. Genki Hatakeyama
+Genki Hatakeyama

 Department of Chemistry, Graduate School of Science, The University of Tokyo, Tokyo, Japan